kids-first/kf-developer-handbook/_sources/development/repositories.rst.txt

 Name
 ----

-All repositories are namespaced with the organization prefx, *kf*.
+All repositories are namespaced with the organization prefix, *kf*.
 Most also include sub-spaces, such as: *api*, *task*, and *ui*.

 Description